-Freddy Weima studied political science at the University of Amsterdam and the San Francisco State University.
-He started his career as a political science lecturer at the University of Amsterdam, after which he joined the Dutch Ministry of Education, Culture and Science in 1997 as a policy assistant.
+Freddy Weima graduated with honour in political science at the University of Amsterdam.
+He also studied at the San Francisco State University, where he was a teaching assistant as well.
+He started his career as a political science lecturer at the University of Amsterdam.
+After this, he joined the Dutch Ministry of Education, Culture and Science as a policy assistant.

-His activities at the ministry included working for the then University Education Directorate and the department’s strategic division.
 Mr Weima subsequently worked for the Ministry of Social Affairs and Employment and for the National Agency of Correctional Institutions (DJI) of the Ministry of Justice.
-At the DJI, his positions included head of the Policy Development department under the Implementation Policy Group Staff (Concernstaf Uitvoeringsbeleid).

 In addition to his main role Freddy Weima is a member of the Management Board of Nether-ER, the representation of the Dutch knowledge community in Brussels, and a member of Dingtiid, the body established by law to advise the government on Frisian language policy.
 He is a member of the Advisory Boards of various organisations, including the British Council and Academic Transfer.
 He previously served as a member of the provincial council of North Holland and member of the supervisory board of the Spinoza Lyceum in Amsterdam.